 The City will consider preparation of amendments to 2010 Design Guidelines, and Zoning Ordinance as applicable.
 Specifically, the amendments would replace and/or remove subjective standards that apply to multifamily development with standards that are objective, within in the meaning of Government Code Section 65589.5, subparagraph (f).
-The purpose of the amendments to the Design Guidelines is:
+The City shall amend the Zoning Ordinance to establish objective development and design standards and provide a ministerial nondiscretionary design review process for qualifying multifamily development as required by State law.
+Standards that are objective standards shall be within the meaning of Government Code Section 65589.5, subparagraph (f).
+The purpose of the amendments to the Design Guidelines is to:

-- Comply with recent State housing legislation, i.e., SB 35, the Housing Accountability Act, etc.; - Achieve the intent of the City's planning documents and enhance community character;
+- Comply with recent State housing legislation, i.e., SB 35, the Housing Accountability Act, etc.; - Achieve the intent of the City's planning documents and enhance community character; - · Provide objective criteria for the design review of multifamily residential; and - Provide approval certainty for code-compliant qualifying housing development as required by State lawto developers. - 2) The City shall amend the Design Guidelines to be consistent with the provisions of the R-3 zoning district to expressly allow multiple-family dwellings of four units to not be subject to the Architectural Review provisions of Chapter 18.60 of the MSMC, and procedures adopted in accordance thereto, and to be consistent with the provisions of the R-3 zoning district.

-- Provide objective criteria for the design review of multifamily residential; and - Provide certainty to developers.
+Administration: Planning Department, City Manager, Planning Commission, and City Council

-Administration: Planning Department, City Manager Funding: General Fund Timing: Within two years from adoption of the 2023-2031 cycle housing element.
+Timing: Within two-one years from adoption of the 2023-2031 cycle housing element.